-Are you a fan of porridge (juk, 죽, in Korean)?
+Are you a fan of porridge (juk, 죽)?
 Porridge is hugely popular in Korea as a breakfast or a light meal.
 Because it’s healthy and easy to digest, porridge is also commonly served to the ill, elderly, and babies.
 Dakjuk (닭죽, chicken porridge) is a family favorite!
 This chicken-flavored creamy porridge is one of the best when it comes to comfort food, especially on cold winter days!

 Made with all sorts of grains, proteins, and vegetables, there are endless variations of porridges in Korea.
 Along with this chicken porridge (dakjuk), red bean (patjuk,팥죽), pumpkin (hobakjuk, 호박죽), pine nuts (jatjuk, 잣죽) and abalone (jeonbokjuk, 전복죽) porridges are some of the popular varieties.